• Skip to primary navigation

 Bacon and Egg Buns

-Updated: Nov 10, 2025 · Published: Nov 13, 2024 by Naomi Toilalo WhānauKai · This post may contain affiliate links · Leave a Comment
+Updated: Jun 10, 2026 · Published: Nov 13, 2024 by Naomi Toilalo WhānauKai · This post may contain affiliate links · 2 Comments

 Jump to Recipe Jump to Video Print Recipe

 A flat lat shot shows 6 Bacon and Egg Buns that have been freshly baked.
 The buns have bacon poking out of them with eggs in the centre of each one.
-The buns are sprinkled with bagel mix, they are on a dark ceramic board.
+The buns are sprinkled with bagel mix, they are on a bdark ceramic board.

 I made these parāoa parakuihi (brunch buns) for Otaika Valley Free-range eggs during Matariki a couple of years ago.
-With a gooey cheese crust and pēkana (bacon) and hēki (eggs) baked in to a simple dough, there is so much to love.
-They are such a flexible tohutao (recipe) too because the flavours can be remixed to your liking.
-Kia tunu tātou - let's bake!
+With a gooey cheese crust and a generous filling of pēkana (bacon) and hēki (eggs) baked into a simple bread dough, there is so much to love.

 More recipes to try: